Sage-Bionetworks/Agora/README.md

 ```

 Go back to Compass and create a database called `walloftargets`.
 In the Create Database form, use `genes` for the collection name.
 Now that we are all set, it is time to load
 the data into our collection.
-Download the complete genes data from Synapse repository [here](https://www.synapse.org/#!Synapse:syn11318688).
+Download the complete genes data in json form from Synapse repository [here](https://www.synapse.org/#!Synapse:syn12176105).

+To regenerate the json file, start by downloading the complete genes data from [here](https://www.synapse.org/#!Synapse:syn11318688).

 Install a global Node package to convert the `csv` to `json`:

 ```bash
 $ npm i -g csvtojson